 You can also see below that the error.html page will be shown if you navigate to any page that doesn’t exist.

-Now that your static site is up and running, you can add a custom domain to this site by using Azure DNS to redirect users to the endpoint on the $web bucket perhaps.
+Now that your static site is up and running in Azure, you can add a custom domain to this site by using Azure DNS to redirect users to the endpoint on the $web bucket perhaps.
 You could also use the Azure metrics dashboard to track users that visit your new website by using Azure’s built-in GetWebContent API, which will track any requests sent to this page.

 There are many potential users of an Azure static website.
 The world is your oyster.
 Happy developing!